tonghoangvu/UniversalCL/README.md

 # UniversalCL
 UWP controls for Delphi VCL.

+**This project will be removed soon.
+Check out the newer version at https://github.com/VuioVuio/DelphiUCL**

 Compatible with Delphi 2010 and Delphi 10.3 and Windows 7+.
 Some controls require Segoe MDL2 Assets font, such as TUCheckBox or TURadioButton for correctly drawing.

 ### Install package